komik0/Levy-Language/README.md

 An example showcasing most language constructs can be found in the file 'examples/example00.levy'.
 In 'examples/', you can also find another simple programs to verify interpreter.

+Additionally, you can run auto-verification by:
+$ ./run_test.sh